HL7/daf-research/pages/_includes/daf-research-developer.md

 The next few paragraphs will provide details for each step above.

-### C1:Step 1: Instantiation of a Task for Extraction at the Data Source
+### C1:Step 1: Instantiation of a Task for extraction at the Data Source

 The Data Source actor has to support the creation of a [DAF-Task] resource instance.
 This can be achieved using the POST operation specified by FHIR.
 This task instance has to have the following data: